The Legend of Irene Moraga Lumbrera

 ~Myrna D. Santos

 My Impong “Polin”, Apolinaria Faustino Pilares was the sister of Antonina and Tacquio’s mother.
+She is the first cousin of Impong Tuding and Martina.
 She gave us a farm lot where my father built our house after moving out of Quezon province.
-When I got older, I looked for her and introduced myself.
+When I got older and going to school, I looked for her and peeping through the high concrete fence, I introduced myself.
 She liked me and remembered me as a daughter of her niece, Antonina.

 Glimpses on our life back then

 It is common that cousins marry one another, that husbands are older than their wives, because they must wait for the girls to mature and be ready for marriage.
-One note to remember, the women in our earliest generation were short lived.
+This situation makes men become jealous and possessive of their wives.
+Men knew the trick of the trade, they showered the mother and grandmas of the women they like, so they can come in and out to visit without difficulty.
+One note to remember, the women in our earliest generation were short-lived.
 Of course, they had borne many children resulting from early marriages.
-Girls marry young, before they reach the age of twenty, older men have already chosen them to be their mate.
-That is a very tender and productive years, they bear a dozen or more children.
+Girls marry young, before they reach the age of twenty, older men have already chosen them to be their wives.
+Those were very tender and productive years; they bear a dozen or more children.
 My mother had ten children.
 Juana “Aning,” my eldest sister had fifteen after she married Pedro “Pedring” Evangelista, also a cousin, at a very young age.
 Carmen is their first child; I took care of her.
+She became a spoiled brat as the next sibling came not until she was three years old, while the rest came more often just after they turned over a year.
 She saw how Juana treated me like one of her own children, so she got the notion that she can treat me like that as well.
+I refused to go back to her house, but Juana begs my father, so Carmen will have a playmate, I was over four years older than her.
 As she got older, she got stronger and meaner.
-I have kept my distance farther.
-I refused to go back to her house, but Juana begs my father, so Carmen will have a playmate, I was over four years older than her.
+I have kept my distance farther until these days when I thought age has changed her, but to my disappointment.
 I remember Juana’s lessons very well, too.
 She told me to step on Juaning’s foot on our wedding day, to make sure that I will not be taken advantaged of (under the saya).
 When I got a chance, I stumped on his shoes, surprised, he asked me, “Why did you do that?”
 I told him, “Tradition”!
 This is our way of life then; we must live according to our times.
 My father learned to be more protective of her daughters, but still.

 Our families are bright and intelligent like my father.
 Juana, graduated Valedictorian in high school.
 She married at seventeen as her older husband-to-be was already waiting for her to mature.
+He waited for the right time until he can grope and embrace her.
 She did not go to college, but she perfected good housekeeping and parenting and cooked well.
 She kept her house spic-and-span clean.
 She took good care of all her children, giving them baths every day.
 She took care of her younger siblings, too, as we lost our mother when we were very young.
-She is a strong-willed woman.
-Pedring, was an only son to a sibling of three girls for Paulina and Agustin, the grandparents of Carmen and her siblings.
+I even thought that she was my mother.
+She and my elder sister Emerenciana were very close and each one a support to each other.
+She was a very strong-willed woman, for how can she take care of us all?
+She had perfected the art of motherhood; from mealtimes, to knowing which child was missing, knowing each one by their names, where they sit in that long dining table, their assigned tasks, their clothes; to discipline, teaching, dressing, sending to school and all.
+Her success can be measured by the children she produced, all of whom were professionals.
+Most of her fifteen children were on the US Exchange Student Program, so that the people were saying, “another Evangelista”, if only they can complain, but there was no student brighter who qualified.
+Pedring, was an only son to a sibling of three girls for Paulina and Agustin, the grandparents of Juana’s children.
 As Paulina loves Pedring, she will cook his favorite food and bring it to the house.
 Juana told Paulina to stop bringing food for one, as they have a lot of children and me as well.
 Juana thinks it was rude to let Pedring eat while the children were looking.
-While Pedring had a lot of children, Paulina thought that she could ask for one when her daughters cannot bear children.
+While my “siaho” (brother-in-law) Pedring had a lot of children, Paulina thought that she could ask for one when her daughters cannot bear children.
 She was looking at beautiful Juanita and started wooing her with gifts.
 This attempt was recognized by Juana at once and told Paulina bluntly, “I’m not giving away any of my children.”
 Indeed, she lived for them.
 All her children finished college and are now all living in the United States.
 Juanita, her sixth child, became a scholar here in the US as an exchange student and became a nurse.
 She met her husband Dr. Antonio “Tony” Toledo of Cavite, while he was an intern at St. Luke’s Hospital.
-They got married and came to the US, Tony practiced Medicine as a surgeon, while Nita, took care of their four children, two boys and two girls.
-They live in Connecticut and now have eight grandchildren.
+They got married and came to the US where Tony practiced Medicine as a surgeon, while Nita, took care of their four children, two boys and two girls.
+They live in Connecticut and now have fourteen grandchildren.
 She was inviting me I hope I could, one day visit them.
 Iluminada “Lumen” graduated from accounting and landed a good job at the Land Bank.
 I was surprised to meet her again when I w

 My brother Mario, never wanted to go to school, instead, he wanted to go with businessmen bringing young coconut “buko” to Manila.
 My father used to look for him because he wanted him to go to school.
 Finally, when he was ready, he started all kinds of businesses, so that he became well-to-do.
 He started the first Funeraria Zuleta in Meycawayan, Bulacan, inspired by his godfather, Mr. Padilla from Malabon, who owned the Padilla Funeral Homes.
 He designed his own coffin, so beautiful with white satin lining which he used as marketing sample, never for sale at all.
 I remember, when we were young, we used to play in the parlor and hide in those coffins!
 Next to it, is a store of fresh young coconut.
-He was a good man, advocating for the poor.
-He loans the coffins to the family just to be able to bury their dead.
-He fights for their rights to be given church services, as when the priest refuses them for their poverty and inability to give good amount of donation.
+He was a good man, advocating for the poor, but most of all, Kuya (big brother) for us.
+He loans the coffins to the family just to be able to bury their dead, like my father, who buried a dead old man without any family, living in a hut near our farm.
+He fought for their rights to be given church services, as when the priest refuses them for their poverty and inability to give good amount of donation.
 He went all over Bulacan to talk to people about his funeral services.
 He got widowed early, leaving one child.
 He cried so hard, like no one can imagine, until I saw Imelda cried over my son’s death.
 He re-married as soon as possible, the day after the funeral.
 Then he built another floor (story) on top of the other.
 He got widowed four times and the house had four floors then.
 The last wife was young and stayed home most of the time, and I always told her to come down occasionally, or she too will die, nevertheless, she stayed upstairs, to prevent her distance from Mario’s children on each floor, or avoid the wagging tongue of neighbors, or probably because she’s on the fourth floor, and that’s quite high at that time, without elevators!
 She outlived Mario who died in his early sixties, as he was in the Quiapo Church for his Friday novenas.
 A neighbor from Meycawayan saw him lifeless, slouched in the pews.
-Before he died, he moved his family to a farm and made a compound for all his children, today, everybody-his grandchildren and their children stayed in this same compound, until space and legal issues arose.
-His son, Alfredo, took over the Funeraria Zuleta and was in charged, he has consulted me about his clan, I told him clearly to let everybody stay there.
+Before he died, he moved his family to a farm he earned by selling lands and made a compound for all his children.
+Today, everybody, all his grandchildren and their children stayed in this same compound, until space and legal issues arose.
+His son, Alfredo, took over the Funeraria Zuleta and was in-charged, he has consulted me about his clan, I told him clearly to let everybody stay there.
 I never heard about that issue again.

 My son, Peter, continued my business when I left for the US as I cannot live with Imelda.
-Through my income from doing all sorts of odd jobs in New York, he was able to capitalize the building of multiple rental units in my lot and earlier farm, the frontage of which were under long-term lease with local companies.
+Through my income from doing all sorts of odd jobs in New York, he was able to capitalize the building of multiple, maybe a hundred rental units in my lot and earlier farm, the frontage of which were under long-term lease with local businesses.
 My grandson, Paulo have a car dealership and a carwash business.
 He was trained by his father and made in-charged with the properties after he died.
 My niece, Elizabeth, the eldest daughter of Pedro has moved to Taiwan.
 She became a lawyer

 The Lumbrera Heirloom: In Honor of My Father